 Additionally, it helps improve the understanding of customer demographics and the expectations across these channels.
 Doing this analysis allows brands to adopt and implement new improvements suggested directly by customers.

 An analysis program, such as Wonderflow, provides in-depth data on customer feedback by revealing the sentiment towards specific aspects of your product or service.
 Here is an example of data produced by Wonderflow on a television product:

-This data shows a comparison of the pros & cons (as described from customers) of two competing TVs.
+This data shows a comparison of the pros & cons (as described by customers) of two competing TVs.

-This data helps businesses to understand what drives their customer satisfaction, assisting in the implementation of changes to improve service.
+This data helps businesses understand what drives their customer satisfaction, assisting in implementing changes to improve service.

 Online communities are a great way to analyze customer comments.
 An online community allows your customers to be heard without them interacting with you directly.